mmlab-aueb/avid-nmp/README.md

-# Telepresence-Enhanced Network Music Performance (TENeMP)
+# avid-nmp site
-This repository holds the sources of the TENeMP project homepage, available at https://mmlab-aueb.github.io/tenemp-site
+This repository holds the sources of the avid-nmp project homepage, available at https://mmlab-aueb.github.io/avid-nmp